glomatico/gamdl/README.md

 * Enter - Confirm selection

 ## Configuration
-gamdl can be configured by using the command line arguments or the config file.
+Gamdl can be configured by using the command line arguments or the config file.

-The config file is created automatically when you run gamdl for the first time at `~/.gamdl/config.json` on Linux and `%USERPROFILE%\.gamdl\config.json` on Windows.
+The config file is created automatically when you run Gamdl for the first time at `~/.gamdl/config.json` on Linux and `%USERPROFILE%\.gamdl\config.json` on Windows.

 Config file values can be overridden using command line arguments.
 | Command line argument / Config file key                         | Description                                                                  | Default value                |